Furikuda/bork/docs/quickstart.rst

     export BORG_PASSCOMMAND='pass show backup'

     # use GPG to get the passphrase contained in a gpg-encrypted file:
-    export BORG_PASSCOMMAND='gpg --decrypt borg-passphrase.gpg'
+    export BORG_PASSCOMMAND='gpg --decrypt bork-passphrase.gpg'

 Or read the passphrase from an open file descriptor::

     export BORG_PASSPHRASE_FD=42

-Using hardware crypto devices (like Nitrokey, Yubikey and others) is not directly supported by borg, but you can use these indirectly.
+Using hardware crypto devices (like Nitrokey, Yubikey and others) is not directly supported by bork, but you can use these indirectly.
-E.g. if your crypto device supports GPG and borg calls ``gpg`` via ``BORG_PASSCOMMAND``, it should just work.
+E.g. if your crypto device supports GPG and bork calls ``gpg`` via ``BORG_PASSCOMMAND``, it should just work.

 .. backup_compression: